 - Limited liability In the same way as companies and other corporate entities, members of CICs have limited personal liability. - Registration It is relatively easy to register a new organisation as a CIC.
 A CIC has a memorandum and articles of association which are in a similar format to that of an ordinary company.
 A form CIC36 is also required which sets out how the CIC will benefit the community.
 This will reflect the CIC's objects in its articles of association.
-The incorporation documents are filed with Companies House together with a fee of £35.
-An annual community interest report must be filed to ensure that the CIC continues to meet the community interest test. - Community Interest Test To be registered as a CIC, the CIC Regulator must be satisfied that it will benefit the community.
+The incorporation documents are filed with Companies House together with a small administration fee (which covers both the CIC registration fee and CIC Regulator's fee).
+An annual community interest report must be filed to ensure that the CIC continues to meet the community interest test.

+- Community Interest Test To be registered as a CIC, the CIC Regulator must be satisfied that it will benefit the community.
 The test is whether a reasonable person would regard the purposes of the CIC as being in the community's or wider public's benefit.
 It is for the organisation to define what the community is which it is set up to benefit.
-Community can therefore be defined geographically, by socio-economic group, by age or by need etc. - Timing The CIC Regulator aims to process registration applications typically within 5 working days of receipt.
-In practice, a CIC is usually registered within two weeks of submitting the relevant documentation to Companies House. - Modern The CIC model was created to promote the operation of social enterprises as commercial businesses.
+Community can therefore be defined geographically, by socio-economic group, by age or by need etc. - Timing The CIC Regulator aims to process registration applications typically within 15 working days of receipt. - Modern The CIC model was created to promote the operation of social enterprises as commercial businesses.
 The aim of the CIC is to provide a modern legal vehicle whereby the CIC can operate commercially without the restrictions which charitable organisations are bound by.
-It is less regulated than, by comparison, a club with charity status so this may offer greater flexibility in terms of its activities. - Asset lock A CIC's assets must be subject to an "asset lock".
-This ensures that the assets are used for the benefit of the community and that any asset transfer is restricted to another assetlocked body, such as a charity or another CIC.
-The articles would also need to meet requirements of FA Rule I 2(c) on winding up (see Appendix 3).

-- Dividend cap A CIC which is limited by shares can issue dividends to its shareholders but this is subject to a cap which is currently set at 20% of the paid up value of a share.
-The total dividend to shareholders is limited to 35% of the CIC's profits that are available for distribution. - Payment of Directors A CIC has a board of directors who are subject to the statutory and common law duties of company directors.
+It is less regulated than, by comparison, a Club with charity status so this may offer greater flexibility in terms of its activities. - Asset lock A CIC's assets must be subject to an "asset lock".
+This ensures that the assets are used for the benefit of the community and that any asset transfer is restricted to another asset-locked body, such as a charity or another CIC. - Dividend cap A CIC which is limited by shares can issue dividends to its shareholders but this is subject to a cap which is currently set at 35% of the CIC's profits that are available for distribution. - Payment of Directors A CIC has a board of directors who are subject to the statutory and common law duties of company directors.
 Directors of a CIC can receive payment in return for the services they provide if it is considered reasonable and the articles allow.
 Payments to directors are overseen by the CIC Regulator who will raise enquiries if any payments to directors appear unreasonable.
-However, the CIC Regulator has stated previously the importance of CIC's being able to attract and reward the best possible people and therefore will only become involved in issues relating to payments to directors in exceptional circumstances. - Funding The CIC model is designed to appeal to funding bodies and facilitate the financing of CICs by way of loans and (in the case of companies limited by shares) share capital.
-The CIC Regulator has indicated that the CIC model is particularly relevant for local authorities.
+However, the CIC Regulator has stated previously the importance of CIC's being able to attract and reward the best possible people and therefore will only become involved in issues relating to payments to directors in exceptional circumstances. - Funding The CIC model is designed to appeal to funding bodies and facilitate the financing of CICs by way of loans and (in the case of CICs limited by shares) share capital.
+The CIC

+Regulator has indicated that the CIC model is particularly relevant for local authorities.
 Certain grant funders may consider CIC registration to be beneficial in considering applications for project funding.